barcesat/stxros/README.md

  #### First option

- - Move the robot manually to the home position
+ - Manuall move the robot to the home position
  - Execute in a new terminal window the command (make sure to be in 'stxros' directory):

         python src/stx_control/scripts/er9_zeroing.py --mc_ip=132.68.161.26